narwhalirc/narwhal/README.md

   - Can automatically kick a user based on a message.
 Supports exact message matching, basic globbing, and regex.
   - Can automatically ban a user after they repeatedly rejoin after being kicked.
 - Blacklisting
   - Ignores requests to the bot by specific users.
-Supports basic globbing currently.
+Supports exact user matching, basic globbing, regex, and host.
 - Replacer
   - Can replace own or other user messages.
 Uses the syntax: `.r username, s/searchword/replacerword/`
 - Slap